Shopify/polaris-viz/CREATING_RELEASES.md

 ## 4. Deploying to npm

 - Log in to [Shipit](https://shipit.shopify.io/shopify/polaris-viz)
-- When CI is 🍏 on the commit titled `Publish`, press `Deploy` to update packages on npm.
+- When CI is 🍏 on the commit titled `vX.X.X`, press `Deploy` to update packages on npm.

 <br />